 About us

-As the largest Christian provider of clubfoot care, we endeavor to take the same approach Jesus did: showing love by serving well and sharing the gospel through what we say and do.
+We pair quality clubfoot treatment with compassionate care as we endeavor to take the same approach Jesus did: showing love by serving well and sharing the gospel through what we say and do.

 Healing Kids